-I have identified seventeen individual trees, three groups and two hedgerows.
+I have identified nineteen individual trees, seven groups and a copse.
 The group classification is intended to identify trees that form cohesive arboricultural features either aerodynamically, visually or culturally.

 Off-site trees and groups that could influence the development potential of the site, have been recorded.